Multilingual

 ];

-When translating, pass the values corresponding to the placeholders through the second parameter:
+When translating, pass the placeholder values through the second parameter:

 trans('hello', ['%name%' => 'webman']); // 你好 webman!